How to set up a Peer-to-Peer Alma Resource Sharing Configuration in Alma: (also known as a“Partner of Second to Last Resort”)

 - Ideally both institutions that would participate in borrowing would create a Lost Loan profile specific for BTAA schools procedures.
 (We have not done that yet as the due date of 140 days is quite far off)

-- UW-Madison also created a dashboard of analytics reports to help keep track of items on campus and this dashboard can be exported and shared with the committee.
+- UW-Madison (Cate Booth) also created a dashboard of analytics reports to help keep track of items on campus and this dashboard can be exported and shared with the committee.
+The Dashboard can also be viewed in the Analytics Community folder at – //shared/Community/Reports/Institutions/UWisconsin/Madison-Northwestern Dashboard

 Instructions to share –